shubhamrastoginew1/SIH_R2_FINAL/README.md

 - User can attempt Aptitude and Personality Tests to get their career path based on the test renponse using machine learning.
 - User can see their progress on Dashboard.
 - User can read Blogs posted by experts for career guidance.
-- User can interact with machine learning based chat bot for career guidance.
+- User can interact with machine learning based chat bot for career guidance, It will generate responses based on their test scores.

-## Getting started

-This guide will walk you through the steps to install this app .
-The application consists of a Node.js backend and a React-Ionic frontend.

 ## Prerequisites